-This manual (formerly called Guide to DECthreads) provides usage and reference information on POSIX Threads Library routines.
-It provides information on the three POSIX Threads Library interfaces used to perform multithreaded operations: cma, pthread, and pthread exception-returning.
+This manual provides usage and reference information on DECthreads routines.
+It provides information on the three DECthreads interfaces used to perform multithreaded operations: cma, pthread, and pthread exception-returning.

 This manual is for programmers writing multithreaded applications.
 It assumes experience with a high-level programming language (such as C), with UNIX operating systems, and with UNIX software development tools.